 The 2024 Notes are US\$ denominated.
-In connection with the offering of the 2024 Notes, the Company entered into the 2024 Currency Swap to fix the foreign exchange rate for the obligations of the 2024 Notes and for all required payments of principal and interest.
+In connection with the offering of the 2024 Notes, the Company entered into the 2024 cross-currency swap to fix the foreign exchange rate for the obligations of the 2024 Notes and for all required payments of principal and interest.